 My current favorite way to eat a King’s Hawaiian sweet roll is with Kahlua Pork and a crunchy/spicy dill pickle.

-Courtney’s favorite dish uses the round sweet bread, it’s white chocolate bread pudding that looks decadent!
+Courtney's favorite dish uses this round sweet bread, it's white chocolate bread pudding that looks decadent!
 The recipe is on the website and the photo is of the one Courtney made!

 I have to say a big THANK YOU to Courtney for participating in this interview, we had such a great conversation, there was actually more but I couldn’t cover it all.
 She is as kind and gracious as every other Hawaiian I’ve met, plus being such a huge foodie, I think we could have talked for hours!
 King Hawaiian has a great blog and social media presence including Facebook, Twitter, Instagram, YouTube, and Pinterest.
 Their truck has its own Twitter handle.